thulab/iotdb-quality/docs/en/DataProfiling/PACF.md

 ## Usage

 This function is used to calculate partial autocorrelation of input series by solving Yule-Walker equation.
+For some cases, the equation may not be solved, and NaN will be output.

 **Name:** PACF